 Assistant to the Artistic Director & Events Coordinator

 020 7591 4370

 If you are selected for the second stage, you should be prepared to discuss your application in further detail at interview.
 You are advised to keep a copy of whatever you submit.

 Shortlisted applicants will be invited to attend a sight-reading piano accompaniment audition and an interview with the Director and the Head of Keyboard.

-Interviews for the Gilbert & Eileen Edgar and Anthony Saltmarsh Piano Accompaniment Fellowship will be held on Thursday 8 March 2018.
+Interviews for the Gilbert & Eileen Edgar and Anthony Saltmarsh Piano Accompaniment Fellowship will be held on a date to be confirmed.